sandbox-quantum/EasyCrypt-KEMs/README.md

 Initially, this repository also contained comprehensive libraries for Key Encapsulation Mechanisms (KEMs) and Public-Key Encryption (PKE) schemes, generically defining the constructions as well as their properties and corresponding relations, including those in the Random Oracle Model (ROM).
 These libraries were constructed as an initial endeavor in this project, but [have since been integrated into EasyCrypt itself](https://github.com/EasyCrypt/easycrypt/tree/main/theories/crypto).

-What follows is an overview of the directories and files in this repository.
+What follows is an overview of the directories and files in this repository (related to the EasyCrypt development).

 - `archive/`: Archived/Deprecated files (that might still be useful for quick reference).
 - `proofs/`: Main proof scripts